sourcefrog/cargo-mutants/README.md

   rust-analyzer?), which would help it generate more interesting viable mutants, and fewer unviable mutants.

-- Copying the tree to build it doesn't work well if the `Cargo.toml` points to dependencies by a relative `path` (other than in subdirectories).
-You can work around this by editing `Cargo.toml` to make the paths absolute, before running `cargo mutants`.
-(See <https://github.com/sourcefrog/cargo-mutants/issues/42>.)

 - To make this faster on large trees, we could keep several scratch trees and test them in parallel, which is likely to exploit CPU resources more thoroughly than Cargo's own parallelism: in particular Cargo tends to fall